sap-tutorials/Tutorials/tutorials/concur-calling-apis/concur-calling-apis.md

 primary_tag: software-product>sap-concur
 ---

-# Call Concur APIs using a Multiple Use Bearer Token.
+# Call Concur Apis Using A Multiple Use Bearer Token
 <!-- description --> Use a refresh token to get a multiple use bearer token to call a Concur API.

 ## Prerequisites